-- All Your Base Are Belong to Us: Since cost and lives are no object to recovering River Tam, the Operative begins by killing every contact and destroying every criminal hideout that Serenity can use to stay hidden.The Operative: When your quarry goes to ground, leave no ground to go to.
+- All Your Base Are Belong to Us: Since cost and lives are no object to recovering River Tam, the Operative begins by killing every contact and destroying every criminal hideout that Serenity could use to stay hidden.The Operative: When your quarry goes to ground, leave no ground to go to.

 - Almost Dead Guy:

 - Mr. Universe survives long enough to record a message.

 - Always Chaotic Evil: The Reavers are savage, mindlessly aggressive people whose sole purpose seems to be spreading death and destruction to everything they come across.
 Rape, cannibalism and self-mutilation are their hobbies.
 It is revealed that the original Reavers were Miranda colonists who had a negative reaction to an experimental mind-altering chemical agent.

 - And the Adventure Continues: The truth about the Alliance's actions on Miranda has been transmitted all over the Verse, and the Operative reports that it will weaken the current regime, but likely won't bring it down completely.
 Meanwhile, the crew of Serenity stays on the run (with River now serving as pilot full-time), with the future of the Verse anything but certain...

-- Anyone Can Die: Two major characters who the audience know and love die in the movie.
+- Anyone Can Die: Two major characters whom the audience know and love die in the movie.
 Book and Wash.
-According to the commentary, this is precisely why those two died, to heighten tension and make that final fight scene, in which nearly everyone else is hurt all the more scary.
+According to the commentary, this is precisely why those two died, to heighten tension and make that final fight scene, in which nearly everyone else is hurt, all the more scary.
 (Also motivated by the fact that actors Alan Tudyk and Ron Glass couldn't commit to a sequel.)

-- Apocalyptic Log: Given by Dr. Caron, the female scientist on Miranda, explaining what has happened to the people and how it created Reavers, the greatest threat of the 'verse.
+- Apocalyptic Log: Given by Dr. Caron, the scientist on Miranda, explaining what has happened to the people and how it created Reavers, the greatest threat of the 'verse.
 Once the crew finds it, they resolve to Bring News Back to the rest of the 'verse, revealing the Alliance's scheme.